-A-Cap Energy Limited (A-Cap) is an ASX-listed (ASX: ACB) minerals exploration company currently progressing its diversified minerals strategy.
-The Company’s strategy is to diversify its minerals portfolio focussing on the acquisition of cobalt-nickel laterite projects.
-The Wilconi Project represents the Company’s first cobalt-nickel laterite project and, after completion of project and development funding, the Company aims to supply cathode materials to the battery industry.
+A-Cap Energy Limited (A-Cap) is an ASX-listed (ASX: ACB) minerals exploration and development company.
+The Company’s strategy is to diversify its minerals portfolio focusing on the acquisition of nickel-cobalt laterite projects.
+The Wilconi Project represents the Company’s first nickel-cobalt laterite project and, after completion of project and development funding, the Company aims to supply cathode materials to the battery industry.

 A-Cap is dual listed on the following publicly traded stock exchanges:

 - Frankfurt Stock Exchange from May 2019; and

 - Botswana Stock Exchange from September 2006.